motistudio/celli/README.md

-# Opis
+# Celli
-Goddess of resources and plenty, goddess of cache as well
+Derived from the Latin word "cella," meaning "storage"

-Opis is a versatile library designed for caching and memoization in various runtime environments.
+Celli is a versatile library designed for caching and memoization in various runtime environments.
 It provides two primary functionalities:

 1. Cache Creation and Management:
    - Offers flexible ways to create and manage caches